windirstat/windirstat/README.md

 WinDirStat's popularity has led to unofficial websites that copy the project's name, branding, or downloads.
 These sites are not operated by the WinDirStat team, may offer outdated or modified files, and may expose users to malware.

-For your safety, install WinDirStat only through the package managers listed above, the official [GitHub releases](https://github.com/windirstat/windirstat/releases/), or links from [windirstat.net](https://windirstat.net/).
+For your safety, install WinDirStat only through the Microsoft Store link and package managers listed above, the official [GitHub releases](https://github.com/windirstat/windirstat/releases/), or links from [windirstat.net](https://windirstat.net/).
 The team reports impersonation sites when possible, but takedowns are not always successful.

 ## Building